zgsm-ai/manual/docs/product-features/ai-agent.md

 ## Modes

-Modes in Costrict are personalized roles designed for specific tasks.
+Modes in CoStrict are personalized roles designed for specific tasks.
 Each mode offers different functions, excels in different areas, and has varying access permissions.
 Users can make choices based on their specific situation.
 If you are unfamiliar with these modes, it is recommended to use the Orchestrator mode, which automatically assigns the appropriate mode based on the task type.

 There are two ways to select a mode: Method 1: Click the first button at the bottom of the input box to manually select a mode.
 Method 2: Use the shortcut / in the input box to quickly invoke the mode function.